ghimiresunil/Real-Time-Vechile-Detection/README.md

 2. Run the python program named <b> <i>  "main.py" </i> </b> <br>
 3. Enjoy the Vechile Count Program

-<h3>  Feel free to play with Tkinter and Turtle .
+<h3>  Feel free to count real time Vechile.
 If you have a crazy idea, then pull request ☺ </h3>